Flotomate/product_docs/source/service-catalog/creating-a-template.rst

        :align: center
        :alt: figure 18.1

-Any Request (made using the template) having the Department Marketing will require approval from a Technician before resolving or closing.
+Any Request (made using the template) having the Department Marketing will have the following output:

+- A two stage Approval will be created.

+- Each stage of the Approval will have a single Approver.

+- Stages will have an order (:ref:`Learn More <Multiple Approvals>`)

 **Adding Tasks**